jeffchiou/website/src/articles/my-windows-setup/my-windows-setup.md

 [^mpv.net]: Sometimes GUIs are nice, especially if you don't want to memorize all the keyboard shortcuts.
 [^startup-delayer]: Dropbox and OneDrive interfere with the screen capture shortcuts that I want to give to ShareX, so I ensure ShareX starts first using Startup Delayer.
 [^mklink]: Note that `mklink` exists in the command prompt but not PowerShell.
+[^obs-studio]: Can't be installed with scoop because plugins don't persist across versions.
+[^firefox]: scoop doesn't persist the profile across updates, requiring messing around with about:profile every time I use `scoop cleanup`, so I use chocolatey.
+[^freeplane]: install jre8 with chocolatey